Statistical search for angular non-stationarities of long gamma-ray burst jets using Swift data: Data and methods

 We calculated the $\mathcal{V}$ variability measure of each GRB light curve using the formula we introduced in \citet{Budai19}\footnote{ The codes we used to produce the results of \citet{Budai19} and this paper can be accessed at \url{https://github.com/BMetod}}:

-where $F_i$ is the photon rate measured in the $i$th time bin, $F_\mathrm{max}$ is the maximum value of the light curve, $H(\cdot)$ is the Heaviside step function, and $T_\mathrm{90}$ - the time interval between the epochs when 5~per~cent and 95~per~cent of the total fluence of a GRB is registered by the detector - was taken from \citet{Donato12} and \citet{GRB130427A}.
+where $F_i$ is the photon rate measured in the $i$th time bin, $F_\mathrm{max}$ is the maximum value of the light curve, $H(\cdot)$ is the Heaviside step function, and $T_\mathrm{90}$ - the time interval between the epochs when 5~per~cent and 95~per~cent of the total fluence of a GRB is registered by the detector - was taken from the third Swift BAT GRB catalogue~\citep{swift16}.
 For each GRB, we created 10~000 light curve realisations by randomising $F_i$ values from normal distributions with means and standard deviations equal to the measured $F_i$ values and errors, respectively.
 We then calculated $\mathcal{V}$ for each of these realisations using Eq.(\ref{eq:var}).
-In Table~\ref{tab:table1} we report the medians and 68 per cent confidence limits of the $\mathcal{V}$ distributions, together with the measured $z$ redshift, $T_\mathrm{90}$, and $\theta$ values of the GRBs.
+In Table \ref{tab:table1} we report the medians and 68~per~cent confidence limits of the $\mathcal{V}$ distributions, together with the measured $z$ redshift, $T_\mathrm{90}$, and $\theta$ values of the GRBs.

 For each of the 16 GRBs with well-defined angle measurements, we randomised 10~000 $\theta$ values from normal distributions with means and standard deviations equal to the measured GRB $\theta$ values and errors (see Table~\ref{tab:table1}), respectively.
 When this process produced a negative $\theta$, we repeated it until it gave a positive value.
 We associated the randomised $\theta$ values to the 10~000 $\mathcal{V}$ realisations, thereby creating 10~000 samples of 16~$\theta-\mathcal{V}$ pairs to measure Spearman's $\rho$ and $p$ values (see \citealt{Feigelson12}) with.
 In Section~\ref{sec:Results} we will report on the medians and 68~per~cent confidence limits we obtained for the resulting $\rho$ and $p$ distributions.
 Using the three additional GRBs with pairs of equally valid angle measurements, we repeated the same analysis with 19~GRBs eight additional times, one for each combination of all valid $\theta$ values and errors (see Table~\ref{tab:table1}).
 In Section \ref{sec:Results}, we report on the results of these analyses as well.